City of Grand Junction Colorado Homepage

 Annual Budget & Budget Development

-Municipal tax dollars pay for a wide variety of projects and services including public safety (police, fire & EMS), parks and recreation, infrastructure (roads and utilities), water, and sewer.
+Municipal tax dollars pay for a wide variety of projects and services, including public safety (police, fire & EMS), parks and recreation, infrastructure (roads and utilities), water, and sewer.
 Because the City is primarily a service organization, approximately 60% of the operating budget is spent on labor.
-Other significant spending includes $85.4 million in spending for capital projects, which is approximately 36 percent of the total budget.
+Other significant spending includes capital projects, which is outlined in each annual budget.
+The 2026 Budget was adopted at the Nov.
+19, 2025, City Council Meeting.

 The City’s annual budget is adopted by City Council for a one-year period beginning January 1 through December 31 of each year.
 The budget is developed by staff based on the City Council’s and Community’s strategic initiatives as established by the City Council Strategic Plan as well as the One Grand Junction Comprehensive Plan.
 The Strategic Plan is updated and re-adopted every two years and the Comprehensive Plan is a culmination of a multiple-year process engaging the community in cooperatively producing a “blueprint" for the City.
 The foundation of the Comprehensive Plan is the community’s vision for its future.